[Updated 11/22/19] So you’ve only got one week in Ireland to cover the rolling green hills and narrow-lane streets of the emerald isle? No problem.

 READ MORE: Interview with Dublin Legends The Chieftains

 SANDYMOUNT HOTEL (Ballsbridge, Dublin) – Located in Ballsbridge, this eco-friendly budget hotel was a winner at the 2015 Responsible Travel & Tourism Awards.
 Amenities include free wi-fi, free parking and full breakfast (w/surcharge).
 Nearby attractions include Aviva Stadium and Stella Gardens.
-Check Rates or Read Reviews
+Check Rates on Booking.com.

-THE FITZWILLIAM HOTEL (Dublin City Centre) – This 5-star hotel in Dublin’s City Centre is the epitome of eco-friendly luxury, with warm, welcoming decor.
-Amenities include 24-hour fitness room, spa services, gourmet restaurant and afternoon tea service.
+THE FITZWILLIAM HOTEL (Dublin City Centre) -This 5-star hotel in Dublin’s City Centre is the epitome of eco-friendly luxury, with warm, welcoming decor.
+Amenities include spa services, gourmet restaurant and afternoon tea service.
 Nearby attractions include St. Stephen’s Green and the National Gallery of Ireland.
-Check Rates or Read Reviews
+Check Rates on Hotels Combined.

 Once you set out for the west coast, you’ve got a lot of stops to make the ride enjoyable.